 Posterior longitudinal ligament

 This ligament originates at the clivus of the occipital bone and runs the entire dorsal side of the spine to the ventral edge of the sacrum canal.
 On its way, it connects with the annulus fibrosis of the intervertebral discs in each segment, as well as the marginal edges of the vertebral bodies.
-Its purpose is stabilizing the posterior intervertebral disc area and controlling or limiting flexion.
+Its purpose is to stabilize the posterior intervertebral disc area and to control or limit flexion.

 Anterior longitudinal ligament